RusandeKodare/CSharpLaborationQuality/README.md

 - **API Integration** for dynamically populating the user list.

 ### Components Used:
-- **Child Components**: Various child components were created to manage different parts of the application (e.g., User Form, To-Do List, User Table).
+- **Parent and Child Components**: The application utilizes both parent and child components to organize functionality.
+Parent components manage child components, like the User Management Page or To-Do List Page, while child components handle individual tasks such as displaying the user form, showing the to-do list, and presenting user details in a table.
 - **EventCallback**: Used for communication between parent and child components, allowing for dynamic updates and interaction.
+- **Validation**: Form validation ensures that all required fields are filled, and the email format is correct before submitting user data.
+- **Routing**: Blazor's routing system is used to navigate between pages, enabling users to seamlessly move between different sections of the app (e.g., Create User, View Users).

 ## How it Works